CortexDevelopment/LegacyPrac/README.md

 # Legacy 1.0 (a array practice fork)

-Legacy is a new practice plugin, Legacy is a forked version with fixed bugs and more updates!
-I am not denying the fact this was previously created by Drizzy, Nick, GatoGamer and a few others, but I am trying to continue this plugin with a new name!
+Legacy is a practice plugin forked of Array!

 ## Terms of Use